ITR13/KikiTheNanoBot-UNITY_DOTS/README.md

 - A level loader- The original game uses python to make it easy for anyone to create and edit levels.
 I instead had each level be set up as a SubScene, which had some advantages, but is less accessible for the end user.
 - Switches being allowed to freely hook up to any functionality instead of just activating the goal when all are active.
 (None of the levels I saw ever used this extended functionality for any gameplay)

+## How to run
+The game can be downloaded from the [itch.io page](https://itr.itch.io/kiki), which also has instructions on how to play the game.
+You can also download the project and open it with Unity 6000.0.9f1 then run it from the "GameScene".

 ## Technology and Techniques
 The project is written almost entirely with entities, the two exceptions being the camera that's spawned from an entity, and the UI that isn't spawned from an entity.
 The project barely uses any jobs due to having a low amount of entities, and instead uses DOTS and ECS as a way to structure the project and make it more modular.
 Almost all code is burst compiled.